Nyanyan/Egaroucid/src/tools/gen_contest_book/README.md

 The file should start with `# contest_book_v1`, followed by lines like `<64-cell board> X <value> <move>:<score> ...`.
 If so, the build output is at least structurally valid.

 For runtime loading, run the console with `-contestbook` and `-noise`, then watch the log.
 When a matching start-position book is found, the log shows `contest book loaded ...`.
-When a move is actually selected from the book, it shows `contest book selected ...`.
+When `go` selects a move from the book, it shows `contest book selected ...`.
+The `hint` command logs `contest book hinted ...`, and `analyze` logs `contest book analyzed ...`.

 ```powershell
 .\bin\Egaroucid_for_Console.exe -noise -contestbook src/tools/gen_contest_book/trained <other options>
 ```

-Before using the book in a real match, confirm that `contest book selected` appears for the target start position, that the selected move is legal, and that positions without a matching book fall back to normal search.
+Before using the book in a real match, confirm that `go` / `hint` / `analyze` use the contest book for the target start position, that selected moves are legal, and that positions without a matching book fall back to normal search.